 A Quick Lesson in Multi-band Rasters Using NAIP

-In this exercise you will explore some visualizations and calculate simple spectral indices using NAIP imagery, as well as getting practice performing spatial overlays and merging vectors.
+In this exercise you will explore some visualizations and calculate simple spectral indices using NAIP imagery (see Tip 1).
+You will also get some more practice performing spatial overlays and merging vectors.

 Data and directory structure

 First we will need the data.
-Download the vector file of fire perimeters and 2022 NAIP (see Tip 1 for information about NAIP ) image below.
-The NAIP image may take a while, but should be done by the time you need it.
+Download the vector file of fire perimeters and the 2022 NAIP image below.

 The fire perimeters data is a subset of polygons from California Historical Fire Perimeters dataset from California Open Data Portal.